-WHEREAS, the parties entered into an Agreement on June 29, 2021 for mental health services act evaluation and technical assistance services for the term July 1, 2021 through June 30, 2024, in the amount of \$383,105; and
+WHEREAS, the parties entered into an Agreement on June 29, 2021 for Mental Health Services Act (MHSA) evaluation and technical assistance services, in the amount of \$383,105, for the term July 1, 2021 through June 30, 2024.

-WHEREAS, on September 29, 2021 our Director of Behavioral Health and Recovery Services approved the first amendment to the Agreement extending the term of the Agreement for Technical Assistance: Carino Project (Coastside Multi-Cultural Wellness Program) Data Capacity Support and PEI Data Support through December 31, 2021 with no change to the maximum amount or to the term of the agreement.
+WHEREAS, on September 29, 2021, the Chief of San Mateo County Health approved an amendment to the Agreement to extend the term of the Agreement for Technical Assistance: Carino Project Data Capacity Support and Early Intervention (PEI) Data Support through December 31, 2021, with no change to the maximum amount or to the term of the agreement.

-WHEREAS, on November 9, 2021, our Director of Behavioral Health and Recovery Services approved the second amendment to the Agreement extending the term of the Agreement for Technical Assistance: Prevention and Early Intervention Three-Year Evaluation Report through January 31, 2022, increasing the agreement amount by \$25,000 to an amount not to exceed \$408,105 and with no change to the term of the agreement.
+WHEREAS, on November 9, 2021, the Chief of San Mateo County Health approved an amendment to the Agreement to add Technical Assistance: PEI Three-Year Evaluation Report through January 31, 2022, increasing the agreement amount by \$25,000 to an amount not to exceed \$408,105, with no change to the term of the agreement.

-WHEREAS, the parties wish to amend the Agreement for Technical Assistance: Prevention and Early Intervention Three-Year Evaluation Report through June 30, 2022; add Evaluation Services: Adult Mental Health First Aid (AMHFA), Youth Mental Health First Aid (YMHFA) and Parent Project (PP) services through June 30, 2024; increasing the maximum by \$241,630 to an amount not to exceed \$649,735 and with no change to the term of the agreement.
+WHEREAS, on September 13, 2022, the Board approved an amendment to the agreement to allow for completion of the Technical Assistance: PEI Data Support and to add Evaluation Services: Adult Mental Health First Aid, Youth Mental Health First Aid, and Parent Project services, increasing the amount by \$241,630 to an amount not to exceed \$649,735, with no change to the agreement term.